 This is an easy family recipe for anise biscotti - a perfect cookie for the holidays or for any day with some coffee!
 The particular recipe comes down to me from my Great-Aunt Lena, who refers to these as 'biscotts'.
 She would normally serve them up with pizzelles for any visitor.
 In our family, we don't usually bake the biscotti the second time.
 I still have a preferance to eat them when they're on the softer side.
 In the recipe below, I've noted the option for the second bake if you're keen on the crunchier classic.

-- Softened butter - I've made this both with softened butter and also melted butter (when I've been desperate and forgotten to soften it first!).
+- Butter - unsalted butter, softened at room temperature.
+I've made this both with softened butter and also melted butter (when I've been desperate and forgotten to soften it first!).
 The recipe will work with melted butter, but the dough will be considerably softer.
 You may find it harder to form into a log for baking and it will spread a bit more.

 - Sugar - caster sugar or superfine granulated sugar will work here.